ethereum/go-ethereum/cmd/clef/datatypes.md

 ```
 ### SignTxRequest

-SignTxRequest contains information about a pending request to sign a transaction.Aside from the transaction itself, there is also a call_info-struct.
-That struct containsmessages of various types, that the user should be informed of.
+SignTxRequest contains information about a pending request to sign a transaction.
+Aside from the transaction itself, there is also a `call_info`-struct.
+That struct contains messages of various types, that the user should be informed of.

 As in any request, it's important to consider that the `meta` info also contains untrusted data.